ethereum-optimism/design-docs/protocol/deputy-guardian-module-improvements.md

 be happy, but it will take some effort.
 All of these updates will need to be made before we actually go live with these changes and we should run drills on testnet and propose that drills be run on mainnet.

+### Incident Response Improvements

+We are currently working on a number of changes to various contracts under the banner of a project generally known as the Incident Response Improvements project.
+The Incident Response Improvements project will modify the `OptimismPortal` and `AnchorStateRegistry` contracts and will therefore require changes to the `DeputyGuardianModule`.
+We should make sure that these changes are in line with the intent laid out in this document.